Theme Decoration Ideas For Janmashtami

 0

-We Indians are very well aware of Janmashtami.
-It is also known as Gokulashtami is an annual Hindu festival that celebrates the birth of Krishna, the eighth avatar of Vishnu.
+We Indians are very well aware of Janmashtami, also known as Gokulashtami.
+It is an annual Hindu festival that celebrates the birth of Krishna, the eighth avatar of Vishnu.

 Hindus celebrate Janmashtami by fasting, singing, praying together, preparing and sharing special food, night vigils, and visiting Krishna temples.

-Krishna temples are decorated and lighted up, they attract numerous visitors on the day, while Krishna devotees hold bhakti events and keep night vigil.
+Krishna temples are decorated and lit, attracting numerous visitors during the day, while Krishna devotees hold bhakti events and keep night vigils.

 Let’s uniquely celebrate this Janmashtami with theme decoration.
 Here we go.